 juice of 1/2 a lime

 sour cream (vegan sour cream or plain yogurt too)

 Meanwhile, film the bottom of a large pot with grapeseed oil over medium heat.
-Add onion, poblano, and celery and saute until soft, 5-7 minutes.
-Add tomato paste and spices, stir frequently for 2 more minutes.
-Add crumbled tempeh and 2 cups of liquid (vegetable stock, water, or 1 cup good beer/ 1 cup water) bring to simmer and cook for 20 minutes, until liquid is reduced and mixture is very thick.
-(If you’re using beer, this step will cook off the alcohol but you will still have the beer taste so use one you like.)
+Add onion, celery, bell pepper and poblano, and saute until soft, 5-7 minutes.
+Add garlic, tomato paste and spices, stir frequently for 1 more minute.
+Add crumbled tempeh (or ground meat) and stir to combine then add diced tomatoes and two cups of broth water to cover.
+Bring to simmer and cook 15-20 minutes to combine flavors.

 Serve hot with cheese, pumpkin seeds, avocado, and sour cream.